wolfram1293/wolfram1293/README.md

 ### Hi 👋, I'm wolfram!

-I am a first-year master's student at the University of Tokyo.
+I am a master's student at the University of Tokyo.

 <p align="left">
   <a href="https://github.com/wolfram1293">